-M. Harrison-Trainor and A. Montlbán came to a similar result recently by a totally different construction.
+M. Harrison-Trainor and A. Montlbán came to a similar result very recently by a totally different construction.
 Their result is that there exist structures which cannot be computably recovered from their tree of tuples.
-They proved :
+They proved:

-- There is a structure A with no computable copy such that T(A) has a computable copy. - Prove the computable ordinal α there is a structure A such that the Friedman and Stanley Borel interpretation L(A) is computable but A has no Δ0_α copy.
+- There is a structure A with no computable copy such that T(A) has a computable copy. - 2 For each computable ordinal α there is a structure \mathcal{A} such that the Friedman and Stanley Borel interpretation L(A) is computable but Ahas no Δ{α}^{0} copy.

-Mal'tsev embedding of fields in groups
+Mal'tsev embedding of fields in groups,1960